Table of Contents

-Health care providers and other entities dealing with PHI are moving to computerized operations.
+Healthcare providers and other entities handling PHI are moving to computerized operations.
 These include computerized physician order entry (CPOE) systems, electronic health records (EHR), and radiology, pharmacy, and laboratory systems.
-Similarly, health plans provide access to claims as well as care management and self-service applications.
+Similarly, health plans provide access to claims, care management, and self-service applications.

-While all of these electronic methods provide increased efficiency and mobility, they also drastically increase the security risks facing healthcare data.
-And these new risks make HIPAA compliance more important than ever.
+While these electronic methods provide increased efficiency and interoperability, they also drastically increase the security risks of healthcare data.
+And these new risks make HIPAA compliance more critical than ever.

 HHS details both the physical and technical safeguards that entities hosting sensitive patient data must follow: